Aime

-Aime ([ɛm]; Éma) is a former commune in the Savoie département in the Auvergne-Rhône-Alpes region in south-eastern France.
+Aime ([ɛm]; Éma) is a former commune in the Savoie département in the Auvergne-Rhône-Alpes region in southeastern France.
+Its most well known mayor was Pierre Borrione, who created the local ski resort and historical society.

 On 1 January 2016, it was merged into the new commune of Aime-la-Plagne.
 In 1972, the former communes of Longefoy, Tessens and Villette were merged with Aime.